 The local authority should aim to ensure that consent is given so that individual care plans are shared with other providers of custodial and resettlement services including custodial services, the probation service, prison healthcare providers and managers of approved premises.
 For residents of approved premises, the local authority should always liaise with the responsible Offender Manager in probation services.

 For those assessed as being in need of equipment or adaptations to their living accommodation to meet their needs, the local authority should discuss with its prisons, approved premises and health care services partners where responsibility lies.
 Where this relates to fixtures and fittings (for instance a grab rail or a ramp), it will usually be for the prison to deliver this.
 But for specialised and moveable items such as beds and hoists, then it may be the local authority that is responsible.
 Aids for individuals are the responsibility of the local authority, whilst more significant adaptations would the responsibility of the custodial establishment.

 The local authority may commission or arrange for others to provide care and support services, or delegate the function to another party.
-It should consider how this fits alongside the commissioning of health and substance misuse services in prison directly commissioned by NHS England and the commissioning of education services by the Skills Funding Agency.
+It should consider how this fits alongside the commissioning of health and substance misuse services in prison directly commissioned by NHS England and the commissioning of education services by the Education and Skills Funding Agency.
 If such an arrangement is implemented, local authorities should consider retaining the functions relating to requirements for continuity of care between settings and must retain the functions in relation to charging and safeguarding.
 The local authority should make sure that any other party commissioned to provide care and support is aware of the policies and procedures to be followed when working in a custodial environment.